 In a folder with many different file types, it is possible to quickly step through emails without having to click through the rest of the files.
 Here's how to do so using the example folder "HRCEmail_Feb13thWeb.zip"

 - Click on the 'Advanced Search' button in the left pane

 - Click on the 'Create New Search' button

-- Click on the +Rule button
+- Click on the 'Browse' button to select a folder

 - Click on the 'Execute Search' button

 - All the search results generated will be emails in the specified folder.
 Click on the name of one of the search results to go to the 'Doc view' of that file